secureblue/zulip-rulesbot/README.md

-# zulip-python-bot-cloudflare-example
+# zulip-rulesbot

-Zulip python bot Hello World running on Cloudflare Workers
+Rules bot for our zulip server